-In 2019, CVTC received 365 ride requests from 39 Peterborough residents; 15 volunteer drivers come from Peterborough.
-In addition to transporting riders within the Monadnock Region, CVTC drivers also take riders to essential medical appointments beyond this region, including Lebanon, Concord, Nashua, and Manchester, New Hampshire; Brattleboro, Vermont; and Boston, Springfield, and Worcester, Massachusetts.
-Last year, 85 Volunteer Drivers drove more than 300 riders on 4380 trips, logging in 97,201 miles to non-emergency medical and social service appointments, pharmacy, and/or grocery shopping.
+In addition to transporting riders within the Monadnock Region, CVTC drivers also take riders to essential medical appointments beyond this region, including Lebanon, Concord, Nashua, and Manchester, NH; Brattleboro, VT; and Boston, Springfield, and Worcester, MA.
+CVTC also subcontracts wheelchair-van trips for those whose mobility requires this type of transportation.

 Monadnock RSVP Volunteer Center